Loading figure…

 Referred to the House Committee on Education and Labor.

-Why: Sponsoring legislation addressing unpaid meal debt in schools supports broader educational access and equity, which aligns with the stated position on education funding and support for students.
+Why: Sponsoring a bill aimed at addressing unpaid meal debt in schools aligns with the broader goal of supporting public education and student welfare.

 View source →Most are procedural sponsorships or actions on issues where this figure hasn't publicly stated a position.
 Highest-signal entries shown first.